MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-sso-with-kcd.md

 If **On-premises SAM account name** is used for the logon identity, the computer hosting the connector must be added to the domain in which the user account is located.

 ### Configure SSO for different identities
 1. Configure Microsoft Entra Connect settings so the main identity is the email address (mail).
 This is done as part of the customize process, by changing the **User Principal Name** field in the sync settings.
-These settings also determine how users log in to Office365, Windows10 devices, and other applications that use Microsoft Entra ID as their identity store.
+These settings also determine how users sign in to Microsoft 365, Windows computers, and other applications that use Microsoft Entra ID as their identity store.
    ![Identifying users screenshot - User Principal Name dropdown](./media/application-proxy-configure-single-sign-on-with-kcd/app_proxy_sso_diff_id_connect_settings.png)
 2. In the Application Configuration settings for the application you would like to modify, select the **Delegated Login Identity** to be used:

-   * User Principal Name (for example, joe@contoso.com)
+   * User Principal Name (for example, `joe@contoso.com`)
-   * Alternate User Principal Name (for example, joed@contoso.local)
+   * Alternate User Principal Name (for example, `joed@contoso.local`)
-   * Username part of User Principal Name (for example, joe)
+   * Username part of User Principal Name (for example, `joe`)
-   * Username part of Alternate User Principal Name (for example, joed)
+   * Username part of Alternate User Principal Name (for example, `joed`)
    * On-premises SAM account name (depends on the domain controller configuration)

 ### Troubleshooting SSO for different identities